qschweitzer/Powershell-HTML5-Reporting/README.md

 # Card system
 Cards can now contains what you want.
 No limit.
 A table ?
 A chart ?
 No prob.

+# EXAMPLE AT THE END OF FILE !
+You have the screenshoted example at the end of the script.
+This will let you starting use and create your own.

 ![My image](https://github.com/qschweitzer/Powershell-HTML5-Reporting/blob/v2/docs/2021-10-25%2000_13_33-Clipboard.jpg)